dinosore0/dinosore0/README.md

 ## 💡 Daily Quote
 <pre>
 Today's insight:
-  To make a prairie it takes a clover and one bee, One clover, and a bee, And revery.
-The revery alone will do, If bees are few.
+  Change your thoughts and you change your world.
 </pre>
 The Daily Quote will be updated automatically every 30 minutes!!
 [How can I do that?](https://github.com/dinosore0/dinosore0)
-## 🌟 Experiences (1413 days)
+## 🌟 Experiences (1414 days)

 ### 🧮 Programming languages